 - Digital workforce training

 All these principles are basic and are easy to implement.
-They are helpful in making the transactions records useful.
+They help make the transaction records useful.

 33. What is Secret Sharing?
 Does it have any benefit in Blockchain technology?

-It is a well-understood that security matters a lot in digital transactions.
+Answer: It is well-understood that security matters a lot in digital transactions.
 Secret sharing in Blockchain technology is an approach that divides secret or personal information into different units and sent them to the users on the network.
-The original information can only be combined when a member to whom a share of the secret is allocated agree to combine them together with others.
+The original information can only be combined when a member to whom a share of the secret is allocated agrees to combine them with others.
 There are several security-related advantages it can offer in Blockchain technology.

 34. Why do we need decentralized systems?
 Benefits of Blockchain Technology?